 After filling out Section 1 of the CPT application form, you must meet with your program manager or faculty member so they can complete Section 2.
 They will also help you determine the appropriate CPT course in which to enroll.

-Once you complete your CPT application packet, schedule a meeting with your international student adviser.
-Bring the entire packet to your appointment, along with the following documents:
+Once you complete your CPT application form, schedule a meeting with your international student adviser.
+Bring the form to your appointment, along with the following documents:

 - Job offer letter, printed on official company letterhead